demisto/content/Packs/Gmail/Integrations/Gmail/README.md

 ## Commands
 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
-TODO: go over the numbers and missing command
 - Delete a user: **gmail-delete-user**
 - Get tokens for a user: **gmail-get-tokens-for-user**
 - Get information for a Google user: **gmail-get-user**